 LED and LCD screens that support 3840Hz are considered industry-leading and have high performance.

 The 7680 Hz refresh rate best suits XR LED screens and LED displays for broadcasting.
-With this highest refresh rate level, it ensures to give you ultimately vivid, clear, flicker-free, best-quality, and smooth images/ videos transition.
+With this highest refresh rate level, it ensures to give you ultimately have vivid, clear, flicker-free, best-quality, and smooth images/ videos transition.
 What makes this highest refresh rate possible also is the equipment used in creating and manufacturing the whole device.

 In the case of LED screens such as an XR, a 7680 Hz is achievable through suitable hardware, high-quality driver IC, PCB designs, and software.
 In addition, a 7680 Hz LED screen eases filming as it firmly suits the requirement for camera shooting.
 As a result, it dramatically helps film editors.
 They can cut quickly, compress and finish a movie without needing to edit, put effects, and animate.